RoyNisimov1/CHA/README.md

 3. I made it because I was bored, so please use something like Argon2 or Sha512 for real use cases.

 4. Also, there might already be a similar hashing function that I don't know of

+5. In the HashMaker there is a chance that some padding or shuffle_key have a backdoor in them (Though not probable).

 PS: I know my code looks bad